Large Language Models are Powerful Electronic Health Record Encoders: Results

 \subsection{Fine-Tuned LLM Embedding and LLM Decoder Models}

-To further contextualize the use of general-purpose \acp{llm} for clinical prediction, we evaluate decoder-style \acp{llm} that generate text, where token probabilities can be used for classification.
-We extend the prompt with an additional instruction to produce \texttt{Yes} and \texttt{No} tokens leveraged for prediction (see \cref{tab:instructions_for_llm_embedding_models}).
-Because of the length of the serialized \acp{ehr}, in-context few-shot prompting was infeasible, and the decoder was evaluated only in the zero-shot prompting setting.
-In addition, we fine-tuned both the \ac{llm} embedding model and the decoder using \ac{lora}.
-The decoder experiments train the instruction-tuned causal language model Qwen3-8B to generate direct \texttt{Yes} and \texttt{No} predictions for each serialized \ac{ehr}, while the encoder experiments pair Qwen3-Emb-8B with a supervised classification head (see \cref{subsec:methods/qwen3_finetune}).
-Both approaches preserve the EHRSHOT task definitions, operate on identical Markdown-based \ac{ehr} serializations, and employ the same few-shot sampling strategy across all shot sizes and replicates.
-Due to computational constraints, we used a token limit of \np{4096} tokens, and for the Anticipating Lab Test Results task group we only used a uniformly random subset of \np{4096} test samples.
+We evaluated decoder-style \acp{llm} that generate text, where token probabilities can be used for classification.
+We extended the prompt with an additional instruction to produce \texttt{Yes} and \texttt{No} tokens leveraged for prediction (\cref{tab:instructions_for_llm_embedding_models}).
+In addition, we fine-tuned both the \ac{llm} embedding model and the LLM decoder model using \ac{lora}, and evaluated decoder in-context learning with \np{2}, \np{4}, and \np{6} examples.
+The decoder experiments train the instruction-tuned causal language model Qwen3-8B to generate direct \texttt{Yes} and \texttt{No} predictions for each serialized \ac{ehr}, while the encoder experiments pair Qwen3-Emb-8B with a supervised classification head (\cref{subsec:methods/qwen3_finetune}).
+Both approaches preserve the EHRSHOT task definitions, operate on the same default list-based \ac{ehr} serialization, and employ the same few-shot sampling strategy across all shot sizes and replicates.
+Due to model constraints, we restricted the decoder \ac{icl} experiments to at most \np{6} in-context examples and used a maximum input length of \np{4096} tokens.

-The zero-shot Qwen3-8B decoder achieves a macro-\ac{auroc} of \citext{0.651}{0.593}{0.707}, outperforming all other model variants for up to eight training examples per class (see \cref{fig:qwen3_encoder_decoder_overall}).
-This pattern reflects architectural differences between the two approaches: the decoder can directly exploit pretrained logits for \texttt{Yes} and \texttt{No} tokens, whereas embedding variants must learn a classification head from minimal supervision.
-At $k \geq 16$, the fine-tuned decoder surpasses its zero-shot counterpart (\citext{0.659}{0.603}{0.714}) and continues to improve with additional data (\citext{0.707}{0.653}{0.758} at $k=64$, \citext{0.738}{0.684}{0.788} at $k=128$).
+The decoder with in-context examples achieved its best performance at \np{2}-shot, with a macro-\ac{auroc} of \citext{0.636}{0.588}{0.685}, compared with \citext{0.611}{0.563}{0.659} in the zero-shot setting (see \cref{fig:qwen3_encoder_decoder_overall}).
+This early advantage is consistent with architectural differences between the two approaches: the decoder can directly exploit pretrained logits for \texttt{Yes} and \texttt{No} tokens, whereas embedding variants must learn a classification head from limited supervision.
+Increasing the number of in-context examples beyond \np{2} did not lead to further gains.